TiS/docker-php/README.md

 Docker PHP image with additional services and extensions.

-Avaialble tags are 7.0, 7.1, 7.2 and 7.3, corresponding with various PHP versions.
+Avaialble tags are 7.0, 7.1, 7.2, 7.3, 7.4, corresponding with various PHP versions.

-Latest tag is for PHP 7.2.

 ## Included extensions